TediusTimmy/FunnyMachine/README.md

 The halt command is still there.
 The print character has been removed.

 B008-B000 - Bank registers.
 Readable and writable, control where the banks are pointing.
+B009 - VRAM bus locked.
+Reads of VRAM and writes to VRAM while this is 1 will fail.
 B100 - Screen frame : roughly a 1/30 sec timer
 B101 - Screen seconds : rolling count of 30 frame intervals
 BFFC - Keyboard input present (1 if the current character has not been read before, 0 if you've already read it)